Coming Events in Jasper County

 • MEALS-ON-WHEELS: Meals-On-Wheels low-cost home-delivered meals are now available in Jasper and Newton counties.
 For more information or to order meal delivery, call (219) 756-3663 or on the web at mownwi.org.

 • LEPC MEETING DATES: The Local Emergency Planning Commission (LEPC) has released its 2021 schedule.
-The next meeting will be held April 8 from 12-1 p.m., CST, via the Zoom platform.
+The next meeting will be held June 10 with a Tabletop Exercise with time and location to be announced (depends on COVID situation).
 Access information will be available on the Jasper County website as meeting dates draw near.
-Other dates to remember include June 10 with a Tabletop Exercise with time and location to be announced (depends on COVID situation) … Aug.
+Other dates to remember include Aug.
 12 with time and location to TBD … Oct.
 14 with time and location TBD and Dec.
 9 with time and location TBD.

 • NARCOTICS ANONYMOUS: The Narcotics Anonymous Support Group will meet on Tuesdays at 7 p.m. at the Nazarene Church Fellowship Hall in Rensselaer.
 This is a closed meeting.
 The time is now to listen and share your experiences, strengths and hopes.
 The group helps people with life’s problems and additions one day at a time.